QingyangKong/knowledge-dump/Specifications/Javascript/node js/Context.md

 ### host object:
 Since browser execute script in global context by default and usually needs to interact with front-end, host objects are provided.
 In addtion, variables and functions that declared will be by default added into glabal object `window`.
 In nodejs, scrpits are executed in every modules, the mechanism to define global variables and no host object provided.
 #### global variables in broswer and node js:
+In a browser environment, the global scope is controlled by the window object while in Node.js, it’s controlled by the global object.
+The reason, I guess, is because the browser execute script in global scope by default, while Node.js isolates variables into multiple modules.
 ```
 var name = 'frank';
 console.log(window.name);